New Backcountry Camping procedures

 Reservations for required permits must be obtained through Recreation.gov.
 Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Davis Park or access points west, and involve a 2½ to 10 mile hike.
 More »

-Fire Island's Sunken Forest is a very rare ecological community.
+Fire Island's Sunken Forest is a rare ecological community.
 The Maritime Holly Forest is only found behind well-established sand dunes along the Atlantic coast from New Jersey to Massachusetts.
 It is one of six forest types recognized in the National Vegetation Classification System.
-According to the New York Natural Heritage Program, this state's maritime holly forest was ranked in 2001 as "globally rare" or "G1G2 S1" meaning there are few remaining occurrences of this assemblage of plants throughout the world.
+According to the New York Natural Heritage Program, this state's maritime holly forest was ranked as "globally rare," meaning there are few remaining occurrences of this assemblage of plants throughout the world.